egornomic/nansen-alfred-workflow/README.md

 Nansen.ai workflow for alfredapp.com

 ## Installation
 To use this workflow you need [Alfred](https://www.alfredapp.com/).
-Then open the workflow file in the app and you are done.
+Download `nansen_unofficial.alfredworkflow` file and then open it in Alfred.

 ![](https://raw.githubusercontent.com/exegor/nansen-alfred-workflow/main/schema.png)